airpick/studyNotes/Code/Web/cssNotes.md

 ex: `[type='radio'] margin: 10px}`

+### 4.5 Variables
+Variables in CSS should be declared within a CSS selector.
+For a global scope you can use either the :root or the body selector.

+Variable names must begin with two dashes (--) and are case sensitive.
+ex: `--myVar`

+The syntax of the `var()` function is as follows: `var(custom-name, value)`.
+* `custom-name` is required; it is the name used for the variable during declaration.
+* `value` is optional; it is the fallback value used if the custom property is invalid.

 ## 5 Properties
 ### 5.1 Colors `color`
 Colors are specified using predefined color names, or RGB, HEX, HSL, RGBA, HSLA values.